 Between 5-16% of people with Down Syndrome also have celiac disease; all individuals with DS should be tested for celiac disease between ages 2 and 3.
 Down Syndrome, also known as Trisomy-21, is a congenital disorder caused by a chromosomal defect.
 It has many hallmark physical characteristics, including broad facial features, short stature, and disorders of the gastrointestinal system.

 Dilated cardiomyopathy is a condition in which the chambers of the heart have become enlarged, or dilated, causing thinning of the muscle and difficulty pumping blood.
 This can lead to a variety of serious conditions, including heart failure, heart valve problems, arrhythmias, and blood clots.
 A nationwide study published through the American Heart Association found a moderate but not statistically significant prevalence of dilated cardiomyopathy in patients with biopsy-confirmed celiac disease.

 IgA Nephropathy (Berger’s Disease)

-IgA nephropathy occurs when the antibody immunoglobulin A lodges in the kidneys, impeding their ability to filter wastes from the blood.
-The exact causes of IgAN are not known, though genetic factors, infections, and celiac disease are all possible sources of predisposition – approximately 2-3% of patients with celiac disease also have IgAN.
+IgA nephropathy (IgAN) is a chronic kidney disease where the antibody, immunoglobulin A, lodges in the kidneys, impeding their ability to filter waste from the blood.
+The exact cause of IgAN is not known, though genetic factors, infections, and celiac disease are all possible sources of predisposition.
+Approximately 2-3% of patients with celiac disease also have IgAN.

-Like celiac disease, lupus is an autoimmune disorder; it affects an estimate 5 million people worldwide, of whom 90% are women.
+Like celiac disease, Lupus is an autoimmune disorder; it affects an estimated five million people worldwide, of whom 90% are women.
 Lupus can affect any part of the body, and is characterized by flares and remissions.
 Though there is certainly overlap between lupus and celiac disease, no specific causation or correlation has been established.